Foto Showdown

 Foto Showdown, known in Japan as Monster Finder (モンスターファインダー, Monsutā Faindā), is a turn-based video game made exclusively for the Nintendo DSi.
-It was released in Japan on November 19, 2009 and in North America on March 9, 2010.
+It was released in Japan on November 19, 2009, and in North America on March 9, 2010.
 The game revolves around players using their monsters to battle against rivals.
-By winning tournaments and battles, players can advance through the game through upgrades and unlocking more powerful items.
-The game allows player to take advantage of the DSi outer camera by allowing them to spawn certain monsters for use in battle based on the dominant colors in the photo.
+By winning tournaments and battles, players can advance through the game via upgrades and unlocking more powerful items.
+The game allows players to take advantage of the DSi outer camera by allowing them to spawn certain monsters for use in battle based on the dominant colors in the photo.

 Gameplay

 Foto Showdown has players using their party of up to six monsters to battle against enemies in turn-based combat to progress through tournaments.
 During battles the bottom screen displays the monsters and user interface, while the top screen displays information about the currently selected monster.

 Reception

 The game received above-average reviews.
 Josh Laddin of GameRevolution said, "Foto Showdown feels like a tech demo for the DSi that doesn't show off any tech."
 In Japan, Famitsu gave it a score of one seven and three sixes for a total of 25 out of 40.